nengo/nengo-mpi/docs/index.rst

 reference implementation of nengo.
 First, we need to ``import nengo_mpi``.
-Then we need to create a ``Partitioner`` object, which specifies how many components the nengo network should be split up into (this corresponds to the maximum number of distinct processors that can be used to execute the simulation).
+Then we need to create a ``Partitioner`` object, which specifies how many components the nengo network should be split up into (this corresponds to the maximum number of distinct processors that can be used to run the simulation).
 Finally, when creating the simulator we need to use nengo_mpi's Simulator class, and we need to pass in the Partitioner instance.